Vigh24/chatwoot/RAILWAY_DEPLOYMENT_GUIDE.md

 This means your PostgreSQL database doesn't have the required extension.
 To resolve this:

-1. **Use a PostgreSQL provider that supports the vector extension**:
+1. **Use the pgvector/pgvector:pg16 image (Recommended)**:
-   - Railway's default PostgreSQL may not include this extension
+   - The updated railway.json file includes configuration for a PostgreSQL service using the pgvector/pgvector:pg16 image
-   - Consider using a different PostgreSQL add-on or provider that supports the vector extension
+   - This image has the vector extension pre-installed and ready to use
-   - Some options include Supabase, Neon, or a self-hosted PostgreSQL instance with the extension installed
+   - To set up manually:
+     1. Delete your current PostgreSQL service in Railway
+     2. Add a new service and select "Empty Service"
+     3. Set the service name to "postgres"
+     4. Set the image to "pgvector/pgvector:pg16"
+     5. Add environment variables: POSTGRES_DB=chatwoot, POSTGRES_USER=postgres, POSTGRES_PASSWORD=your_password
+     6. Restart your Chatwoot service after setting up the new PostgreSQL service

-2. **Automatic Workaround (Improved)**:
+2. **Automatic Workaround**:
-   - The updated Dockerfile now includes an automatic workaround that allows Chatwoot to run without the vector extension
+   - The updated Dockerfile.railway includes an automatic workaround that allows Chatwoot to run without the vector extension
    - When the extension is not detected, the startup script will:
      - Create a backup of the schema.rb file
      - Comment out the vector extension requirement
-     - Completely remove vector-related tables and indexes from the schema
+     - Remove vector-related tables and indexes from the schema
+     - Modify migration files to disable vector extension requirements
-     - Proceed with database initialization
+     - Proceed with database initialization using DISABLE_DATABASE_ENVIRONMENT_CHECK=1
      - Restore the original schema file after initialization
    - **Note**: This workaround will disable AI features but allow the rest of Chatwoot to function normally
-   - The improved implementation ensures there are no syntax errors in the modified schema

 3. **For advanced users**:
    - If you have access to the PostgreSQL server, you can install the extension manually:
      ```
      # On the PostgreSQL server
-     sudo apt-get install postgresql-14-pgvector  # Adjust version as needed
+     sudo apt-get install postgresql-16-pgvector  # Adjust version as needed
      ```
    - Then enable it in your database:
      ```